The Facial that uses Nightingale Droppings

 Red-billed Japanese Nightingale

-Spreading wild bird poop on the ground to use as fertilizer is one thing, but gathering it to put on your face is another.
-You might imagine people tracking nightingales and running around to scrape the poop off various surfaces.
-Still, there’s a precise process that goes into making bird poop into an ingredient.
+Spreading wild bird poop on the ground to use as fertiliser is one thing, but gathering it to put on your face is another.
+You might imagine people tracking nightingales and running around, scraping the poop off various surfaces.
+Still, there’s a precise process involved in turning bird poop into an ingredient.
 There are nightingale farms in Japan that exist solely to harvest the poop.
-Wild nightingales eat things like insects and berries, but the birds are caged and fed a diet of organic seeds at the farms.
+Wild nightingales eat insects and berries, but the birds are caged and fed organic seeds on farms.

-After their poop is collected from the birdcages, it is sanitized using ultraviolet light.
+After their poop is collected from the birdcages, it is sanitised using ultraviolet light.
 After the poop has been dried out (with a dehydrator), it’s ground into an excellent white powder.

 Wild bird poop can contain bacteria, fungal spores and other unhealthy substances.
 Still, uguisu no fun is safe and clean due to the birds’ special diet, controlled habitat and the purification process.